Four species: Interpretations

 By binding them together for a mitzvah, Jews show their desire to consecrate their entire being to the service of God.

 An additional reason for waving the four species in all directions alludes to the fact that all these species require much water to grow.
-The lulav (date palm) grows in watered valleys, hadass and aravah grow near water sources, and the etrog requires more water than other fruit trees.
+The lulav grows in watered valleys, hadass and aravah grow near water sources, and the etrog requires more water than other fruit trees.
 By taking these particular species and waving them in all directions, the Jew symbolically voices a prayer for abundant rainfall for all the vegetation of the earth in the coming year.

 Karaite interpretation

 According to Karaite Judaism, the purpose of the command to collect the four species in Lev.
 23:40 is ambiguous, as the text does not explicitly state what to do with them.
-Karaite Jews believe the intent is not to wave the four species but rather to use them to build the "sukkah" which is described in neighboring verses (v.
-42-43).
-This interpretation is based in part on a passage about Sukkot from Neh.
-8:14-18:
+Karaite Jews believe the intent is not to wave the four species but rather to use them to build the "sukkah" which is described in neighboring verses (23:42–43).
+This interpretation is based in part on :